Skip to main content

 • formulate effective responses to behavioural and situational questions

 Starting a new job can be both exciting and nerve-wracking.
 Job Seekers are eager to begin a new chapter in their career journey, but the unknowns of the workplace are often daunting.
-In this workshop, we will help job seekers prepare and understand specific factors that will help them be successful when starting out in the workplace including their field placement, co-op work term or their first role post-graduation.
-We will discuss their first day, business etiquette, the importance of tracking accomplishments, networking on the job, mentoring and touch upon their rights as a worker.
+This presentation helps job seekers prepare and understand specific factors that will help them be successful when starting out in the workplace, including their field placement, co-op work term or their first role post-graduation.
+Topics discussed are their first day, business etiquette, the importance of tracking accomplishments, networking on the job, mentoring and their rights as a worker.